chenzRG/MoCLIM/README.md

 ## Motivation

-We put MoCLIM in a biological axiom: genome-wide transcriptomics is the focal point of omics studies.
+We position MoCLIM in a biological axiom: genome-wide transcriptomics analysis is the mainstay of omics studies.

 Biological Observation: Transcriptomics as a Focal Point|